Feature

 The view can be switched from its default $ (Royalties), to DL (Downloads) or RPD (Royalty Per Download):

-A novel feature offered by DeepMeta is to switch the view from seeing the values ($, DL, RPD) to seeing image thumbnails for the most sold asset in that period
+A novel feature offered by DeepMeta is to switch the view from seeing the values ($, DL, RPD) to seeing image thumbnails for the most sold Asset in that period

 When selecting the 'thumbnail' view, we get following table: